visgl/deck.gl/docs/advanced/views.md

 ## Positioning a View on the Screen

-Views allow the application to specify the position and extent of the viewport (i.e. the target rendering area on the screen). `View`s are typically specified using relative coordinates and dimensions.
+Views allow the application to specify the position and extent of the viewport (i.e. the target rendering area on the screen). `View`s are typically specified using relative coordinates and dimensions via "CSS style" percentage strings.

 * **x,y coordinates** - `x`, `y` top left coordinates on the canvas, typically given as relative percentages or zero.
 * **width and height** - `width`, `height` dimensions the viewport, typically as relative percentages.